 Perfection does not exist, but being good enough does.

 Being good enough means that you did what you could with what you had.
-For example, taking an exam with the knowledge that you have accumulated from going to class, taking notes and studying.
+For example, taking an exam with the knowledge, you have accumulated from class, taking notes, and studying.
 You might not know everything, but you did what you could with the experience that you had and with the energy that you had at the time.
-Being good enough doesn’t make you arrogant, it makes you motivated.
+Being good enough doesn’t make you arrogant; it makes you motivated.
 When you can acknowledge what you did right, and not only what you did wrong, you will want to continue.
 When we only look at where we were rejected, our mistakes or failures, we want to quit.
 We want to quit because we feel like we can’t do it or we can’t handle it.
-Just because you weren’t perfect, doesn’t mean that you failed.
+Just because you weren’t perfect doesn’t mean that you failed.

 People might not feel like they are good enough because, as a child, they were neglected, teased, bullied or abused.
 Adults might have found themselves in toxic relationships only to realise that their self-worth has dropped with devaluing and shaming.

 These painful experiences can be processed and worked through.
 Spend a little time reflecting and perhaps noting down your thoughts and feelings to the following questions:

 1. What are the negative things you believe about yourself, and where have you heard them before?

 2. If it isn’t something that anyone has said to you, is it coming from social comparison?

 3. How do these negative beliefs about yourself hurt you or prevent you from finding meaning in yourself, others, and life?

 4. If you feel like you aren’t enough, how will you connect with yourself and others?